DECAfpga/NES_Demistify/README.md

 # nes
 This is a port of Luddes NES core to the MIST and Turbo Chameleon 64.
 See his FPGANES blog at http://fpganes.blogspot.de for details.
-The original source code can be found at https://github.com/strigeus/fpganes.
+The original source code can be found at https://github.com/strigeus/fpganes
-Many changes ported from https://github.com/MiSTer-devel/NES_MiSTer.
+Many changes ported from https://github.com/MiSTer-devel/NES_MiSTer The MiST version can be found at https://github.com/mist-devel/nes

 The Turbo Chameleon 64 port wraps the MiST core in a compatibility layer (DeMiSTify, by Alastair M. Robinson), and makes no material changes to the core itself.